AstreNot/Sales-Insight-Power-BI-Dashboard/README.md

 Markets Table
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/d001a258-ecfa-4341-95b6-5bb5403c1232)

+## Step by step Process

-These dataset were then imported into PowerBI desktop for analysis using the step below.
+These dataset were imported into PowerBI desktop for analysis using the step below.
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/b3bec909-30bd-4021-af5c-cfed21e2500c)

 Determining correlation between tables
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/4db4c2f8-7e8b-4c7e-9163-1441816d5f7b)

 Transforming data in Power Query.
 This process includes checking for null values, inappropriate data types, difference in formats (in this case, there are few rows where the sales is in USD, unlike the rest of the data which is in INR).
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/fc516bf9-44f1-42ea-b4d0-f3d5fbf479e2)